Statutory Powers and Monitoring of the Hong Kong Police Force

 - August 11 - October 2, 2019 (Google Doc)

-- October 2019 (PDF)(Disclaimer: please note that this piece of additional evidence was collected by a group of volunteers supporting the movement, not by the core team members of the NOPAID editorial group.
+- October 2019 (PDF) and November 2019 (PDF)(Disclaimer: please note that this piece of additional evidence was collected by a group of volunteers supporting the movement, not by the core team members of the NOPAID editorial group.
 We are grateful to have consensus from the team that they allow us to put this piece of supplementary information on our website next to the original main report and appendices.
 Also kindly note only basic quality check was conducted before publish due to resource and manpower constraints.)

 When work to compile this report began in July, Hong Kong had just witnessed a horrific terrorist attack.
 An organized gang in white T-shirts, most of them carrying offensive weapons, assembled at the Yuen Long MTR station and carried out indiscriminate attacks on innocent passengers and journalists.
 Amid the mayhem, civilians, regardless of their age and gender, desperately tried to escape the barrage of fists and canes.
 Some of them were mobbed and beaten up, faces covered in blood, while some others were rendered unconscious.
 Their pleas for help, however, fell on deaf ears.
 Two uniformed police officers appeared at the scene only to leave immediately after.
 Emergency calls made to the “999” emergency hotline by thousands of citizens to report the incident went unanswered.
 At one point, the Yuen Long police station even pulled down its shutters to block concerned citizens from seeking help.
 The police eventually showed up, but by then all attackers already left the scene.